Influencers-Club/n8n-nodes-influencersclub/README.md

 - **Find Lookalikes**: Find similar creators to a given handle on a specified platform.
 This is useful for building lookalike lists for outreach or audience expansion.

-These nodes help marketing and growth teams enrich leads, segment audiences, sync to CRM systems, or prepare personalized outreach workflows.
+These operations help marketing and growth teams enrich leads, segment audiences, sync to CRM systems, or prepare personalized outreach workflows.

 ---

 ## 🔑 How to get your API Key

-To use these nodes, you need an **API Key** from your Influencers Club account.
+To use this node, you need an **API Key** from your Influencers Club account.

 ### Steps